theskhan/websocket-sharp-core/README.md

 ![Logo](websocket-sharp_logo.png)

-## Welcome to websocket-sharp! ##
+# Welcome to websocket-sharp! #

+## Important Notes ##
-Original repository is not updated to be used with .Net Core.
-There was a PR, but looks like it was not still merged even afetr an year.
+## Original repository is not updated to be used with .Net Core.
+There was a PR, but looks like it was not yet  merged even after an year.
 I have created this fork and updated all references to .Net 6.0.
-All example projects also updated to .Net 6.0.
+All example projects also updated to .Net 6.0.  ##

 websocket-sharp supports: